EthanJamesLew/PSU_STAT671/hw/04/notes/writeup.md

 f(x)=\sum_{i=1}^{n} \alpha_{i} K\left(x_{i}, x\right)
 $$

-without using the representer theorem.
+without using the Representer theorem.

-Recall from the lest homework:
+Recall from the last homework:

 It is possible to express a function as
 $$